wayne-tsai/TECHIN515_Sp25/lab3/README.md

     }
    ```

+   Hints:

-   Hint: Look for LOW when the button is pressed.
+   - Look for LOW when the button is pressed.
+   - Change PIN numbers based on your wiring and board being used.

 ![Example of a sorting hat created using ESP32](assets/sorting_hat_button.png)